jamiefloress/studentstudies/README.md

 * Jamie Flores

 ## Project Description
-For our project we created a program that allows students to find study partners.
+For our project we created a program that allows students to find study partners!
 <br/>
 **Website:** http://danieljaegers.epizy.com/studentstudies